LynnH.com, home of ColorJoy Knitting and Lynn DT Hershberger ColorJoy, Art as an everyday attitude.

 Place all dry ingredients in mixing bowl and blend with wire whisk.
 Add wet ingredients and blend again with whisk, only until dry ingredients are wet.
 Let sit for at least 2 minutes while you turn up the heat on your griddle to medum-high.
 These pancakes require a slightly lower temperature than standard wheat pancakes.

 Serve hot off the griddle with real maple syrup or your favorite topping.
-I have enjoyed hot applesauce with cinnamon, or try spiced pumpkin butter for an autumn treat.
+I like hot applesauce with cinnamon, or try spiced pumpkin butter for an autumn treat.

 Makes approx. 2 dozen pancakes.